 Bring all those things.
 Every.
 Time.
 Capiche?

 You are good at dancing and singing.
 I didn’t really know that musicals could be real until I met you.
-You are also extremely good at art, especially when you don’t use glue sticks to hang pictures on the wall.
+You are also extremely good at art, next time please refrain from hanging it on the walls with stick glue.

 Thing to work on: